Snowfall Warning (Chapleau – Missinaibi Lake)

 If visibility is reduced while driving, slow down, watch for tail lights ahead and be prepared to stop.
 Take frequent breaks and avoid strain when clearing snow.

-- Weather Advisory (Searchmont – Montreal River Harbour – Batchawana Bay) - March 15, 2025
+- Winter Weather Travel Advisory (Searchmont – Montreal River Harbour – Batchawana Bay) - March 16, 2025

 - Freezing Rain Warning (Manitouwadge – Hornepayne) - March 13, 2025